 Okay I do admit that I specifically chose a resort that allows kids in their FREE kids club from age 3.
 But I didn’t think I’d actually use it (because #imaperfectparent).

-This week my plan is to prepare for the holiday (just kidding, I’m not that organised)/try and get more excited about the “holiday” by dreaming of doing nothing (though I can’t actually remember what that feels like), and I will endeavor to write a diary entry every day of my holiday about how it’s going (depending on wifi).
-Of course I’ll be doing this whilst my daughter is fast asleep by 7 pm in our shared hotel room.
+This week I plan to prepare for the holiday (just kidding, I’m not that organised)/try and get more excited about the “holiday” by dreaming of doing nothing (though I can’t actually remember what that feels like), and I will endeavour to write a diary entry every day of my holiday about how it’s going (depending on wifi).
+Of course, I’ll be doing this whilst my daughter is fast asleep by 7 pm in our shared hotel room.

 *Stay tuned for updates!
 We are off next weekend xx